ABOUT THE SUMMIT

 Once a proposal has been accepted for inclusion in the Program, RAE will communicate dates for additional details along with audio-visual (AV) logistics.
 Session chairs are responsible for providing all required information related to their sessions by the due dates.
 Reasonable AV equipment, including laptops, projectors, and screens, will be provided as needed.
 All presentations should be in English, if there is a need for support for American sign language, please let us know.

 Poster Setup and Display

-Posters will be displayed on a board from Sunday evening, December 9, through Wednesday afternoon, December 12.
+Posters will be displayed on a board from Sunday, December 4 and Wednesday, December 7.
 Additional information on poster logistics will be provided upon approval to the program.
 To the degree possible, posters will be arranged by topic or focus area.
 If you would like your poster displayed with others, please indicate this in your proposal in the “additional information” area in the submittal form.

 Some key points to keep in mind:

 - Proposals will be reviewed based on the information received by the due date of April 1, 2022.
 Proposals deemed incomplete or lacking in information will likely be rejected by the Program Committee.

 - A person may submit more than one proposal, and someone may be included in more than one proposal.
 As a rule, however, the Program Committee tries to limit people to one oral presentation within the program to maximize speaking opportunities for the greatest number of people.
 Submitters may propose an oral presentation and poster, and both may be selected for the Program.